manticoresoftware/manticoresearch/src/auth/spec.md

 - A command-line bootstrap mode (`searchd --auth`) for secure initial administrator setup.
 - Easy ongoing user management through SQL commands.
 - File-based authentication storage for plain mode (no replication).
 When replication is used, authentication/authorization data must be stored in dedicated system tables.
-- Permissions-based access control defined by records indicating which user can perform which action on which target, optionally with usage budgets.
+- Permissions-based access control defined by records indicating which user can perform which action on which target, optionally with budget metadata reserved for future use.

 #### Security